 When time is of the essence to get your product to market, it is tempting to want to run to a design firm with paper napkin sketches.
-However, overlooking certain details and rushing to invent something without a solid grasp of what is needed can cost you a lot later on.
-Before registering a Kickstarter account, or looking up local design firms, you need to do one essential thing first: market research.
-What is the demand for your product?
-Who is your target audience?
-If your product does not solve a problem or fill a gap in the current market, then you may want to rethink your idea.
-Similarly if you are targeting a very small market or a market that does not have much use for your product, you may find your success to be limited.
-You should also research if there are similar products currently on the market.
-If so, how will you improve on what is currently out there?
+However, overlooking details and rushing to invent something without a solid grasp of what is needed can cost you later.
+Before registering a Kickstarter account or looking up local design firms, you need to do market research.
+It is important to consider your product’s demand and target audience.
+If your product fails to solve a problem or fill a gap in the market, it may be wise to reconsider your idea.
+Also, your success may be limited if you’re targeting a small market or one with little use for your product.
+Additionally, research similar products on the market, as you should strive to improve upon what’s currently available.

-Once you have some solid research under your belt, then you can start pitching your idea for startup capital.
-This money is used to develop your initial prototypes.
-Doing a quick google search will net you several avenues for seeking out angel investors and crowdfunding.
-Sites like AngelList and Gust allow you to search for investors in your area as well as your industry.
+Once you have some solid research, you can start pitching your idea for startup capital.
+This money covers startup costs, concept development, and initial prototypes.
+A quick Google search will show you several avenues for seeking angel investors and crowdfunding.
+Sites like AngelList and Gust allow you to search for investors in your area and industry.
 Another option is to join an accelerator or incubator program.
-These programs offer resources to grow your business and connect you with venture capital firms as well as other business resources.
-Most of them offer mentor programs, business and marketing seminars, and networking opportunities.
+These programs offer resources to grow your business and connect you with venture capital firms and other business resources.
+Most offer mentor programs, business and marketing seminars, and networking opportunities.
 Additionally, check with your local university.
 Universities such as Northwestern and UConn offer courses and opportunities for young entrepreneurs.

-While inventing is never a sure thing, you will be much better equipped to handle whatever comes your way, as you invent your product, with these three essentials solidly under your belt.
-Now you can begin the process on choosing a product development company and be well on your way to bringing your idea to life.
+While inventing is never a sure thing, this essential research can prepare you for what lies ahead.
+Now you can choose a product development company and be well on your way to bringing your idea to life.